 Ghrelin, similar to leptin, regulates hunger levels and energy.
 Ghrelin can be effected by several things, not including food intake.
 These factors include sleep and stress.

 Insulin is the hormone that regulates blood sugar, body fat and aging.
 You have probably heard of insulin from our grains post or in reference to someone who suffers from diabetes.
-Insulin is the hormone that transfers nutrients from the food we take in, to our cells.
+Insulin is the hormone that transfers nutrients from the food we take in, to our cells (You can read up on blood sugar ultra).
 Insulin has effect on not only your storage of nutrients, but also influences the aging process.
 Insulin is the hormone that will stop your body from using fat as energy, and has it start using carbohydrates instead.
 If we can control our insulin, we can control whether our body burns fat, or burns sugar. (hint, hint, we want it to burn fat)

 Glucagon is a counterpart to insulin.
 Too much insulin, and your body cannot release glucagon.
 Glucagon is the hormone that will take the nutrient stored by insulin (protein, fat and carbohydrates) and turn them into energy.
 Insulin and glucagon play heavy roles in mood and energy levels.